 - The violation caused an injury – For a medical malpractice claim to be valid, it’s not enough that a health care professional simply violated the standard of care.
 The patient also must prove he sustained an injury that wouldn’t have occurred in the absence of negligence.
 An unfavorable outcome by itself isn’t malpractice.
 The patient must prove that negligence caused the injury.
 If there’s an injury without negligence or negligence that did not cause an injury, there is no case.

 - The injury resulted in serious damages – Medical malpractice lawsuits are costly.
 Malpractice litigation often means hours of expert testimony of and dozens of depositions.
 The patient must show the injury resulted in substantial damage because of medical negligence.
 To pursue a medical malpractice claim, the patient must show that the injury resulted in disability, lost income, extreme pain, suffering and hardship, or large medical bills.

-If you or someone you love has been the victim of medical negligence, please contact our Colorado Medical Malpractice lawyers now to schedule your free initial consultation.
-We’ll review your medical malpractice claim with you and help you determine we can best help you move toward a quick resolution so you can focus on those closest to you in a difficult time.
+If you or a family member has suffered from medical negligence, reach out to our Colorado medical malpractice attorneys now to schedule your free initial consultation.
+We’ll review your medical malpractice claim and help you decide how we can best help you move forward.